TheoTechnicguy/Etterbeek-Testing/README.md

 The drivers have to exists in the same (work) directory/folder as the program.

 ## Notes on pre-0.2.0 `CovRecord.py` versions.
-The pre-0.2.0 era of CovRecord was in a private repository (because of built-in logging data) :angel:.
+The pre-0.2.0 era of CovRecord was in a private repository (because of built-in login data) :angel:.
 At the 0.2.0 version commit, all identifiable authentication have been redacted.
 It is possible to get a pre-0.2.0 version, you just need to send me an email and I will see what I can do.

 # Issues
 [Here](https://github.com/TheoTechnicguy/Etterbeek-Testing/issues)